Best holiday rental deals in the Scottish Northwest Highlands

 Holiday Letting Price Information in the Scottish Northwest Highlands

-In the above graph, you will find information on average prices of the holiday lettings & cottages in the Scottish Northwest Highlands.
-Prices reach a peak a week in July.
-The price per night in a holiday letting in the Scottish Northwest Highlands this week (27/07 - 03/08) costs on average £126.
-Prices are more affordable in March (09/03 - 16/03).
+In this graph, you will find Prices reach their peak during one week in July.
+The average price per night in a holiday letting in the Scottish Northwest Highlands this week (27/07 - 03/08) is £131.
+Prices are more affordable in November (30/11 - 07/12).

 Holiday Home Availability Information in the Scottish Northwest Highlands

 Check out the graph above to find out how many holiday rentals are available in the Scottish Northwest Highlands (in %).
-The week with the lowest percentage of available accommodations is in December (22/12 - 29/12).
-It is easier to find a rental in a week of December (01/12 - 08/12), as only 30% of the accommodations are booked.
+The week with the lowest percentage of available properties is in December (22/12 - 29/12).
+It is easier to find a rental during one week of October (19/10 - 26/10), when only 20% of the holiday lettings on offer are booked.

 Live like a clan member with holiday lettings in the Highlands

 Holiday cottages in the Highlands attract culture vultures keen for some authentic Scottish atmosphere and a wee dram of Scotch whiskey.
 They also draw adrenaline junkies, Fort William has been called the "outdoor capital of Great Britain".
 If there was a place to try Munro-bagging, this is it.

 Scotland's Highlands are home to some of the most romantic castles in the world.
 Dunvegan Castle on Skye combines fascinating interiors and antiques full of history with grand gardens and seal watching tours.
 Brodie Castle in Moray is a 16th century slice of Scottish history filled with Chinese porcelain, French furniture and Dutch art.
 Check out the Glenfinnan Monument which was erected to commemorate the Jacobite Uprising of 1745 when Charles claimed the English throne with the great clans in his corner.